-According to the last State Budget Bill, the potential implementation of certain measures aimed at increasing tax revenues cannot be discarded, amongst others: (i) limitation to the participation exemption regime for dividends and capital gains to 95%; (ii) introduction of a minimum tax for corporate income tax purposes for taxpayers with a turnover exceeding €20 million or tax groups; (iii) the reduction of the tax rate for very small entities; (iv) the increase of the interim payments on account of the final corporate tax due; or (v) amendments to the SOCIMI regime.
+According to the last State Budget Bill, and as further explained below, the potential implementation of certain measures aimed at increasing tax revenues cannot be discarded, amongst others: (i) limitation to the participation exemption regime for dividends and capital gains to 95%; (ii) introduction of a minimum tax for corporate income tax purposes for taxpayers with a turnover exceeding €20 million, or tax groups; (iii) the reduction of the tax rate for very small entities; (iv) the increase of the interim payments on account of the final corporate tax due; or (v) amendments to the SOCIMI regime.

-In 2018 and at the beginning of 2019, Spain remains active at an international level, signing, negotiating or renegotiating Double Tax Agreements with Azerbaijan, Belgium, Cape Verde, China, Finland, Japan and Romania.
+In 2019 and at the beginning of 2020, Spain has remained active at an international level, signing, negotiating or renegotiating Double Tax Agreements with Azerbaijan, Cape Verde, China, Romania and the United States of America.